2019 CONSTITUTION ESSAY CONTEST

 The premise of the Constitution Essay Contest is simple.
 “If Liberty and Freedom are to endure in our country, it is imperative that our young people have an understanding of our Founding Documents and are able to articulate and communicate those ideals and principles.”

-The hope for 2018 is to encourage more student entries and greater school participation because of changes made to this year's contest.
-The 2018 Constitution Essay Contest will award Mini-Grants totaling up to $5,500.
-This includes two Grand Prize Mini-Grants: a $700 Award for grades 10-12, and a $300 Grand Prize for grades 7-9.
+The hope for 2019 is to encourage more student entries and greater school participation.
+The 2019 Constitution Essay Contest will award a $700 Grand Prize Mini-Grant for grades 10-12 and a $300 Grand Prize Mini-Grant for grades 7-9.

-A $100 'Best of School Award' will be awarded to EVERY SCHOOL in the County submitting 30 or more entries.
+Additionally, a $100 'Best of School Award' will be made to EVERY SCHOOL in the County that submits 30 or more entries.

 All students attending public, private, and home schools in Solano County, in grades 7-12, are eligible and invited to participate in this annual contest.
 Note: homeschoolers must be affiliated with a 501(c)(3) organization.
 The rules for submitting a written essay expressing an understanding of the Founding Documents and Principles are stated in the Contest Entry Form – Topic & Rules (found below).

 Constitution Literacy Advocates sponsor this annual contest.
-For more information about the Sponsor and the Contest, visit their website at Celebrate Our Constitution.
+For more information about the Contest, visit Celebrate Our Constitution website.

 Click on these links to view and download the Contest materials.

-Make an online tax-exempt donation to the Constitution Education Project Fund by clicking on the “DONATE” button shown in the upper right-hand corner of this page.
-Or, mail-in or hand-deliver a contribution by check, made payable to SCF (for deposit to the Constitution Education Project Fund).
+Tax-deductable donations can be made to the Constitution Education Project Fund (CEPF) online by clicking on the “DONATE” button in the upper right-hand corner of this page.
+Contributions may also be made by check payable to SCF - Constitution Education Project Fund, and mailed or delivered to the Foundation.

 Constitution Essay Contest Winners